Garcia vs. Vasquez

 Provisions

-• Section 24, Rule 14, Rules of Court — Governs the notice of lis pendens; applied to deny the annotation because the pending mandamus case did not directly affect the title or right of possession of the real property.
+- Section 24, Rule 14, Rules of Court — Allows annotation of lis pendens if the action affects title or possession.
+Applied to deny the annotation because the mandamus case did not affect title/possession.